rabihkodeih/pokerbot/README.md

 This is a poker bot django management system.

 ##Installation
-Clone repository then issues a "python manage.py syncdb" command.
+Clone repository then issue a `python manage.py syncdb` command.

 ##Dependencies
 None